tgrosson/public-code/README.md

 # FatCR
 Codes used for cosmic ray analysis in "Fat Cosmic Ray Tracks in CCDS".
+Images are not included in this repository; they can be found on e.g. NCSA.

 <b>CRAnalysis.ipynb</b>: Code for measuring cosmic ray tracks.
 Takes a directory of .fits files each containing one cosmic ray, measures each one's properties, and eventually saves each width, dE/dx, and height for plotting.